ltylerqcells/solar-compatibility-api-docs/api_usage_guide.md

 The endpoint runs the following pipeline.
 If any step produces a `FAIL`-prefixed issue, the pipeline short-circuits and returns `valid: false`.

 1. **Preflight validation** — required SKUs are present, no multi-SKU constraints are violated, identifiers are not duplicated between per-item and pooled
-2. **SKU variant resolution** — base SKUs are swapped to DCA-eligible or DCA-ineligible variant SKUs based on material codes and serial numbers
+2. **SKU identifier resolution** — for SKUs that require it, the supplied serial numbers or material codes are processed.
+The submitted SKU is **kept unchanged in every case** — the v2 pipeline does not swap any SKU to a variant. `SKUS_REQUIRING_RESOLUTION` / `SKUS_REQUIRING_MEMBERSHIP` modules and inverters, `DCA.17 …` material-code SKUs, and pooled-serial batteries are all validated in place: identifiers that don't fit the rule (or aren't in the membership list) produce a FAIL
 3. **AVL fetch** — Airtable records are fetched for every SKU
 4. **Validation** — each SKU's record is verified to exist in the right table and have the right subcategory
 5. **Battery role inference** — batteries are assigned roles (BatteryA, BatteryB, BatteryExpansion) from their BAVL records
-6. **Q.MI module-inverter pairing** — if the inverter is `Q.MI.349B-G1` and the module is in the Q.TRON BLK M-G2+/AC family, the inverter SKU is auto-swapped to the paired variant
+6. **Module/inverter pairing enforcement** — the Q.MI module/inverter pairing is enforced during the compatibility stage (step 7), not auto-swapped.
+Submitting the wrong Q.MI variant for the module is a compatibility FAIL (see sections 7.5 and 9.7)
 7. **Compatibility** — module/inverter/battery structural rules are enforced
 8. **UL 2703** — racking SKUs are checked for cross-listed compatibility
 9. **DCA** — domestic content percentages are computed per side